GitHub Repository

 # Clean raw data

-<- read.csv("https://raw.githubusercontent.com/nicholaswunz/tadpole-thermal-tolerance/main/data/raw_data.csv", na.strings = c("" , "NA" ), stringsAsFactors = TRUE) %>%
+clean_dat <- read.csv("https://raw.githubusercontent.com/nicholaswunz/tadpole-thermal-tolerance/main/data/raw_data.csv", na.strings = c("" , "NA" ), stringsAsFactors = TRUE) %>%

-clean_dat ::mutate(WT = CTmax - Tmax,
+dplyr::mutate(WT = CTmax - Tmax,

-dplyrregion = factor(region, levels = c('Subtropics', 'Temperate')),
+region = factor(region, levels = c('Subtropics', 'Temperate')),

 country = as.factor(country),